-For two days next week, the 13th - 14th October, there’s hundreds of pounds worth of savings to be had on big name products, thanks to Amazon Prime Day.
+For two days next week, 13th - 14th October, there are hundreds of pounds worth of savings to be had on big name products, thanks to Amazon Prime Day.

 So if you have been considering upgrading your TV - now could be the time.
 We have put together some top tips to help you bag the best bargain.